magento/devdocs/guides/v1.0/migration/migration-user-guide.md

 </div>

 ### ACLs

-You must manually re-create all credentials for web services APIs (that is, SOAP, XML-RPC, and REST).
+*	You must manually re-create all credentials for web services APIs (that is, SOAP, XML-RPC, and REST).
+*	You must manually re-create all administrative users and associate them with access privileges.

 <h2 id="migrate-command-after">Post-migration tasks</h2>
 After you have completed your migration and thoroughly tested your new Magento 2 site, perform the following tasks: